Top 14 Features of Traditional Chinese Gardens

 Plants are also one important element in decorating rockery and water.
 The flowers and trees are compared to hair of mountains.
 Waterscape will also loose aesthetic feeling without flowers and trees.
 The natural-styled gardens have three criteria in choosing plants in order to realize the pursuit of nature.
 The first criterion is appearance, for example, shape of crown of a tree, texture of bark, shape of leaf, and so on.
 The second criterion is color.
 Leaves, trunks and flowers must have various natural colors, for example, red maple leaves, verdant bamboo leaves, mottled elms, white yulan and purple osmund.
 The third one is fragrance.
 It is best to have fragrance in every month.
 The smell of calyx canthus is refreshing while that of orchid is delicate.

 Similar to multi-storied buildings, multi-storied pavilions are smaller.
 They are always a two-storied pavilion with windows opened in four directions.
-Usually it is used for collecting books and viewing sights.
-Sometimes big figure of Buddha is worshiped here.
+Usually, it is used for collecting books and viewing sights.
+Sometimes the big figure of Buddha is worshiped here.

 The corridors are used to connect all the single buildings into a whole.
 The corridors always have one side facing the garden scenery.
 The columns and transoms constitute frameworks for finding different views.

-Pavilions are small and unique buildings places at any places of the garden.
+Pavilions are small and unique buildings placed at any place of the garden.
 They are usually used for taking a rest or shielding from the rain.
 The structure of a pavilion is quite simple.
 There are columns supporting the roof and a short wall by the columns.
-Seen from a plane view, pavilions can be classified as regular polygon shaped pavilion, rectangular pavilion, round pavilion, oval pavilion, compound pavilion, and so on.
-Seen from a solid view, they can also be classified as single-eaved pavilion, double-eaved pavilion and multi-eaved pavilion.
+Seen from a plane view, pavilions can be classified as a regular polygon-shaped pavilions, rectangular pavilions, round pavilions, oval pavilions, compound pavilions, and so on.
+Seen from a solid view, they can also be classified as a single-eaved pavilion, double-eaved pavilion and multi-eaved pavilion.

 Pagodas are important Buddhist buildings.
 They are always at the center in the composition of a garden and are often borrowed as a part of the scenery inside the gardens.

-Bridges are not only used for transportations, but also for decoration in the gardens.
+Bridges are not only used for transportation, but also for decoration in the gardens.

 Walls in the garden are used for dividing spaces.
-They are divided into interior wall and exterior wall.
+They are divided into the interior walls and exterior walls.
 Walls have different figures, the mostly common seen kinds are whitewashed wall and cloud wall.